On the elliptic $\mathfrak{gl}_2$ solid-on-solid model: functional relations and determinants: Partition function evaluation

 \subsection{Determinantal representations}

-The analysis of equation type AD \eqref{eqADneu} has led us to the system of equations \eqref{eqADper}, from which \eqref{ZZ} and \eqref{ZZZ} follows as a consequence.
+The analysis of the equation \eqref{eqADneu} has led us to the system of equations \eqref{eqADper}, from which \eqref{ZZ} and \eqref{ZZZ} follows as a consequence.
 In particular, the structure of \eqref{ZZ} and \eqref{ZZZ} is quite appealing from the perspective of expressing $Z_{\tau}$ as a determinant.
-The latter is our goal in this section and for that we firstly take a closer look at the structure of \eqref{ZZ} and \eqref{ZZZ}.
+The latter is our main goal and for that we first take a closer look at the structure of \eqref{ZZ} and \eqref{ZZZ}.
 For instance, the first equation in \eqref{ZZ} says $Z_{\tau} (X_i^0) \sim Z_{\tau} (X)$ and for such kind of relation we can fix all variables in the set $\{x_1, \dots, x_{i-1}, x_{i+1} , \dots , x_L \}$.
 The same argument also holds for the second relation in \eqref{ZZ}.
 Thus each equation in \eqref{ZZ} is essentially an one-variable functional relation which could be simply regarded as $Z_{\tau} (x_0) \sim Z_{\tau} (x_i)$ and $Z_{\tau} (x_{\bar{0}}) \sim Z_{\tau} (x_i)$.
 Similarly, Eq. \eqref{ZZZ} can be regarded as a two-variable functional relation, i.e. $Z_{\tau} (x_0, x_{\bar{0}}) \sim Z_{\tau} (x_i , x_j)$.
 This analysis paves the way for using \emph{separation of variables} for solving the aforementioned functional relations.

-The fact that \eqref{ZZ} and \eqref{ZZZ} hold has important consequences from the perspective of separation of variables.
+The structure of \eqref{ZZ} and \eqref{ZZZ} has important consequences from the perspective of separation of variables.
 Those relations tell us that the ratio of determinants defined by \eqref{FI}-\eqref{IKJbij} necessarily simplifies unveiling the solution up to an overall multiplicative factor.
 More precisely, from \eqref{ZZ} and \eqref{ZZZ} we can infer that

 for a given fixed function $f$.
-Thus our problem actually consists of extracting the partition function $Z_{\tau}$ out of those determinants.
+Thus our problem actually consists in extracting the partition function $Z_{\tau}$ out of those determinants.